jonathanyeh0723/meme-generator/README.md

 $ source meme-env/bin/activate
 ```

-After that, using following commands to install all the python packages are required to run this app.
+After that, navigate to the src folder and use following commands to install all the python packages required to run this app.
 ```
 $ cd src/
 ```